Welcome to the Web Page of the

 What and When is the Chicken Broil?

 The annual Manchester Chicken Broil will be held Thursday, July 20, 2017 from 4:00 PM until 8:00 PM at the Alumni Memorial Field in beautiful Manchester, Michigan, just 15 miles southwest of Ann Arbor.
 This long-time civic event is considered the largest event of its kind, serving approximately 10,000 meals in a four-hour period.
 Net proceeds from this event are used to benefit a variety of causes in the Manchester area, including the public schools, community parks, library and local civic organizations.
 Funds from the Chicken Broil proceeds for 2006 and 2007 were used to help construct the Barnyard playground structures and children’s area redevelopment at Manchester’s Carr Park, in conjunction with the Village Parks Commission, the Manchester Village Council, and several other fund-raising organizations in Manchester.
 Funds from the 2008 - 2010 Chicken Broils were allocated for equipment repairs, Boy Scout Troop equipment, Manchester Middle School playground equipment, and High School band uniforms.
 Funds from recent years have been applied to downtown Christmas season decorations, and for major renovations to the Kirk Park ball diamonds, infrastructure and children's playground equipment associated with our youth baseball and softball leagues.
-Funds from the current Chicken Broil are being applied to renovations and repairs at the Kingsley-Jenter House Community Meeting Place, hosted by the Manchester Area Historical Society.
+Funds from the 2016 Chicken Broil are being applied to renovations and repairs at the Kingsley-Jenter House Community Meeting Place, hosted by the Manchester Area Historical Society.
+The 2017 Chicken Broil proceeds will be used to construct new ticket booths at the High School football field, and to provide support for the 2017 Manchester Sesquicentennial celebration.

 We pride ourselves on providing a delicious chicken dinner complete with ˝ chicken, roll with butter, fresh made cole slaw with secret local recipe, radishes, chips and beverage.
 Additional soft drinks, water and ice cream are available as extras.
 Entertainment and lots of camaraderie are provided for your enjoyment!
 An antique car show is included.
 All for a ticket price of $ 10.00 at the gate ($ 9.00 advance purchase at various merchants and offices - see detailed list above)!